+While virtual offices might seem relatively new in the world of work, they’ve actually been around for a while!
+Virtual offices first appeared in the USA in the 1960s, and have since gone on to become increasingly popular amongst entrepreneurs, sole traders, and start-ups.
 In this blog, we’re going to take a look at the origins of the virtual office space, and how it’s used today; we’re also going to cover what it is in detail, its benefits, and how to create one for your business.
 Let’s take a look!

 What is a virtual office space?

+A virtual office space is a service that allows you to rent a physical office space to use as your business address, without actually having to use it for your business operations.
 A virtual office can be used by freelancers, sole traders, and even large businesses, although virtual business addresses are most commonly used by companies that don’t need a physical office space.
 When larger companies do use virtual office services, it’s mostly for the purpose of enhancing customer service relations via the use of a telephone answering service.

 What is the difference between virtual business and virtual office?

 A virtual office is a service that provides entrepreneurs and businesses with a physical address for their company’s correspondence, as well as additional business services such as telephone answering, mail forwarding, and meeting rooms.
+A virtual business, on the other hand, refers to a business that operates without any physical premises; instead relying solely on technology tools and digital applications to carry out their day-to-day operations.

 What does a virtual office space include?

+A virtual office space typically includes a physical business address, telephone answering services, mail forwarding services, and limited access to conference rooms and meeting rooms.
 Depending on the provider, some may also include additional features such as video conferencing capabilities, cloud storage for documents or files and access to administrative staff.
 This type of service may also include access to a virtual assistant, which can help with tasks such as scheduling appointments or sending out emails.

 Where did virtual offices originate?